Home > Resources > Practice Period

 • beginning or continuing a generosity practice

 Another idea you could consider: Ajahn Geoff reports that in Southeast Asian communities, lay followers observe eight precepts on the four moon cycle days--new, full, first and last quarter.
-In January and early February 2013, those days are: January 5th (last quarter), January 11th (full moon), January 19th (first quarter), January 26th (new moon), February 3rd (last quarter), February 10th (full).
-(MoonConnection.com)
+This site can show you the moon phases.

 We are most familiar with the 5 precepts: